 Michael has specialized in municipal law since 1989.
 He is certified by the California State Bar’s board of Legal Specialization as a Specialist in Appellate Law and is also a member of the California Academy of Appellate Lawyers, an association of fewer than 100 of the most distinguished appellate lawyers in California.
-He has argued five cases in the California Supreme Court and appeared in all six of the California District Courts of Appeal.
+He has argued six cases in the California Supreme Court and appeared in all six of the California District Courts of Appeal.

 Michael has expertise in a broad range of areas of concern to local governments in California, including constitutional law, land use regulation, open meetings law, elections law, municipal litigation, conflicts of interest, public utilities, LAFCO issues, and a wide range of public finance issues involving taxes, assessments, fees and charges.